-Darwin’s law is routinely ignored by those trying to make sense of the fossil records with the perspective that inertia and gravity was the same back in prehistoric times as it is today.
+Darwin’s law is routinely ignored by those trying to make sense of the fossil records.

 For example, the shape of the Tyranosaurus Rex tells us that it was a speed monster.
 Its enormous hind legs allowed it to run and jump.
 Most likely, it could turn on a dime by tossing its tail to the side if its pray tried to get away.

 Yet the official story is that it could hardly move.

 This completely ignores Darwin’s law.
 The shape of an animal never deviates grossly from its function.
 An animal with the shape of a speed monster cannot have lived a sloth-like existence.